‘Unflinching … Furber Gillick’s writing is piercing.’

 ABOUT THE SHOW

-After winning the 2019 Green Room Award for Best Independent Writing, Declan Furber Gillick makes his MTC debut with a hard-hitting and disarmingly funny play about family, love, sex and culture, and the personal and political cost of navigating it all in contemporary Australia.
+After winning the 2019 Green Room Award for Best Independent Writing, Declan Furber Gillick makes his MTC debut with a hard-hitting and disarmingly witty play about family, love, sex and culture, and the personal and political cost of navigating it all in contemporary Australia.

 Jacky is a blackfella with a bright future in the big city.
 He skilfully negotiates the gig economy, earning his keep as a cultural dancer and sex worker.
 Glenn is a white middle-aged record dealer, finalising a divorce and indulging a fantasy which leads him straight to Jacky.
 When Jacky’s brother Keith rolls into town, and Glenn’s ex-wife Linda suddenly needs an Aboriginal dancer, can Jacky keep up with demand?